ibrahimsk1/gorbit/client/src/ui/API.md

 ### Semantics

 - HUD manages four UI components: EnergyBar, PalletCounter, GameBanner, PlayerIndicator
-- Components are created in UI layer during construction
+- Components are created in 'hud' layer during construction (separate from 'ui' layer used by menus)
+- HUD layer is positioned at (0, 0) by Renderer for absolute screen coordinates
 - Update reads game state and updates all components
-- Components are positioned at fixed screen coordinates
+- Components are positioned at fixed screen coordinates (top-left)
 - Game banner shows win/lose messages based on game state
 - Player indicator shows player name/ID (from myShipId)